-This section should chronicle all community engagement outreach efforts.
+This section should chronicle all community engagement and outreach efforts up through May 1, 2019.
 The response should detail the work that the applicant has done to share information about the proposed school with the community and describe how community feedback was incorporated into the proposed model.
 Existing institutions, organizations, and community members may help develop an educational vision for a proposed school that builds on the assets in and responds to the needs of the community.
 Community members should be invited to help shape the proposed school, which if approved will become a key institution in their community.